shpaz/amq-streams-workshop/6-monitor-amq-system/README.md

 EOF
 ```

-please note, you can also export the basic metrics for zookeeper and kafka using `metrics: {}` , but we’ve added some more metrics presented in [strimzi github project](https://github.com/strimzi/strimzi-kafka-operator/blob/master/examples/metrics/kafka-metrics.yaml)
+Please note, you can also export the basic metrics for zookeeper and kafka using `metrics: {}` , but we’ve added some more metrics presented in [strimzi github project](https://github.com/strimzi/strimzi-kafka-operator/blob/master/examples/metrics/kafka-metrics.yaml)

+## Step 2

-lets take a look on our runing pods in the project:
+Let's take a look on our runing pods in the project:

 ```bash
 $ oc get pods

 amq-streams-cluster-operator-v1.5.0-986f4d669-s286z   1/1     Running   0          18m
 my-cluster-entity-operator-5fc6c4bf49-hw5mm           3/3     Running   0          78s
 my-cluster-kafka-0                                    2/2     Running   0          2m2s